 “You can look up now,” he said.

-“I. . . .” she sighed.
-“I just feel so dirty.
+“I. . . .
+I just feel so dirty.
 Denth used me.
 And, the thing is, I still feel like this should all be just a misunderstanding--that he’s really my friend, and that I should go to him and find out why he did what he did.
 Maybe we are all just confused.

 “But then, I remember the things I saw him do.
 He nearly caught me, when I ran from you.
 One of his associates killed a friend of mine.
 Killed him brutally, and Denth didn’t even seem to care.
 I feel so confused.”

-Vasher shook his head.
-“You’re not the first one he’s taken in, princess.
-Denth. . .he’s a careful one.
+“You’re not the first one he’s taken in, princess,” Vasher said quietly.
+“Denth. . .he’s a careful one.
 A man like him can be evil to the core, but if he is charismatic and amusing, people will listen to him.
 They’ll even like him.”

 Vasher paused, then glanced away.
 “Me,” he said.
-“I have trouble.
+“I’m not like that.
+I have trouble talking to other people.
 I get frustrated.
-I snap at people.
+I snap at them.
 Doesn’t make me very popular.”

 “But you are trying to stop the war,” Vivenna said, looking up.
 “That’s very noble.
 The people will love you for it, if you succeed.”